There’s a very unsuspecting explanation for why sometimes feet hurt even though you haven’t sprained or twisted anything or worn high heels.

 The National Health Service there estimates that $62 million are spent every year on the treatment of 200,000 flip-flop related injuries!
 That’s a LOT of foot pain.

-“There are limited statistics about injuries related to flip-flops because people aren’t always certain an injury is directly related to wearing the sandals,” says podiatrist (foot specialist) Dr. Alan Berman of Somers Orthopaedic Surgery & Sports Medicine in New York.
+“There are limited statistics about injuries related to flip-flops because people aren’t always certain an injury is directly related to wearing the sandals,” says podiatrist (foot specialist) Dr. Alan Berman, DPM, of Somers Orthopaedic Surgery & Sports Medicine in New York.

 Many people who wear flip-flops don’t care that their feet and toenails are unsightly, but maybe what Dr. Berman has to say about foot pain will make them think twice about wearing flip-flops in restaurants, at work, gyms, church, classes and while shopping.